 The value is in the commitment.

-It is the commitment to change and the acceptance that all successes are born in failure and die in failure that lead to the final plateau.
-Once it is understood that it is not the magnitude of the failure that is important!
-It is the understanding of why it occurred that is important.
+The commitment to change, and the acceptance that all successes are born and die in failure, leads to the final plateau.
+Once it is understood that it is not the magnitude of the failure that is important; it is the understanding of why it occurred that is important.
 This leads to a change.
-When change is committed to, this leads to improvement which ultimately leads to success.
+When change is committed to, this leads to improvement, which ultimately leads to success.

-So as you can see, conscious awareness of the gun effects shooters of all levels in many different ways both mechanically and mentally.
-We believe that anything you can do to become LESS aware of the gun and 100% aware of the target, the better you will shoot and the more consistent will be your improvement.
+So as you can see, conscious awareness of the gun affects shooters of all levels in many different ways, both mechanically and mentally.
+We believe that anything you can do to become less aware of the gun and 100% aware of the target, the better you will shoot and the more consistent your improvement will be